Important COVID-19 Information for Residents

 - Provide all the requested documentation to the management office.

 COVID-19 Eviction protections

 The Supreme Court of the State of New Mexico issued two orders, one on March 24, 2020 (No. 20-8500-007) and one on March 26, 2020 (No. 20-8500-008), which address eviction for non-payment of rent cases.
 These orders require judges to stay (put a hold on) evictions in cases where the tenant has shown the court that they are unable to pay rent.
 Therefore, anyone currently renting a house or apartment in New Mexico may not be evicted for failure to pay rent.

-If you live in a HUD-administered subsidized or affordable rental property, your rent is still due.
-However, if you are having trouble making your rent payment, the CARE Act prevents your landlord from starting eviction proceedings until July 25.
-For more information click here.
+If you live in a subsidized rental property, your rent is still due.
+However, if you are having trouble making your rent payment, the CARES Act prevents your landlord from starting eviction proceedings.
+Go here for more information.

-For addition assistance with rent or utility payments, click on the link in the menu bar for a list of organizations that may be able to help.
-Please contact them directly.
+Several nonprofit organizations receive funds from MFA to administer rental and utility assistance programs.
+To see if you qualify for assistance with your rent or utility payments, click on the "Rent & Utility Assistance" link in the menu bar to the left for a list of organizations that may be able to help.
+Please contact these organizations directly.

 Finding an Affordable Apartment

 MFA oversees two types of rental properties: affordable and subsidized.
 On the menu bar to the left, you will find lists of all of the affordable and subsidized apartment communities MFA oversees throughout the state.
 When you click the link, you'll see the qualification requirements for both types of properties.
 However, be sure to contact the management of the property you're interested in to find out what additional qualification criteria applies to that specific property.